 split r g b

-The command splits the color image into three distincts files (one for each color) and save them in r g and b file.
+Splits the color image into three distincts files (one for each color) and save them in r g and b file.

 Returns global statistic of the current image.
 If a selection is made, the command returns global statistic within the selection.